ktham/my_setup/README.md

 Nix configurations used to set up my development environment.

 ## Prerequisites
-* MacOS Sequoia or higher (I've only tested it on Sequoia)
+* MacOS Sequoia or higher on Apple Silicon
 * Git via MacOS command line tools (`xcode-select --install`) in order to clone this Git repo
 * Nix via the Nix installer from Determinate Systems
   - Use it without the --determinate flag to install upstream Nix from nixos.org